DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/guides/plugin-overview.md

 ### Data Processing Plugins

 The data processing plugins' order is also important because they transform data in the same order they appear.
-For example, if the `DxIntegratedPaging` plugin precedes the `IntegratedSelection`, the 'Select All' checkbox selects only the current page's rows and swapping them around allow selecting rows on all pages.
+For example, if the `DxIntegratedPaging` plugin precedes the `DxIntegratedSelection`, the 'Select All' checkbox selects only the current page's rows and swapping them around allow selecting rows on all pages.
 See this rule in action in the following demo:

 .embedded-demo({ "path": "grid-selection/select-all-by-page", "showThemeSelector": true })